Federer recovers from opening-day defeat to sweep aside Thiem

 It only delayed the inevitable, though, as Anderson duly served out for a 6-0 6-1 victory in 63 hopelessly one-sided minutes.

-“I got off to a really good start and I think I did a really good job constantly applying the pressure and not letting up.

-“I was growing in confidence and he sort of probably was going a little the other way, which is tough given the situation.”

-Anderson is in pole position, but qualification for the semi-finals is still possible for all four players.
+“That’s amongst the best matches I’ve played,” said Anderson, who is in pole position in the group although qualification for the semi-finals is still possible for all four players.

 Murray and Soares ran out 6-4 6-3 winners against Colombian duo Juan Sebastian Cabal and Robert Farah to ensure their progress with a match to spare.